Antivirus protection and how to avoid viruses

 Use Internet Explorer SmartScreen Filter

-SmartScreen Filter is included in Internet Explorer 9 and Internet Explorer 10.
+SmartScreen Filter is included in Internet Explorer.
 If you attempt to visit a website or download a file that has been reported as unsafe, SmartScreen Filter displays a warning that advises you about the potential dangers and enables you to provide feedback.

 Application Reputation is part of SmartScreen Filter in Internet Explorer.
 Application Reputation helps reduce the number of unnecessary warning prompts for most downloads and will display them only when you are about to download programs that are more likely to be malicious.